-Under the 2018 performance share awards, the revenues, new bookings and transformation services revenue goals were equally weighted, and there were three designated levels of attainment, as illustrated in the table below.
+Under the 2021 performance share awards, there were three designated levels of attainment for each performance goal, as illustrated in the table below.
 Performance between the established levels was determined on a straight-line basis.

 Performance Level Payout Percentage

 Below Threshold 0%

 Threshold 35%

 Target 100%

 Outstanding 200%